ASISaga/BusinessInfinity/docs/architecture/white paper.md

 ---

 **Business Infinity builds not just a better AI boardroom, but a new paradigm—one that couples business wisdom, adaptive reasoning, and human transparency, shaping the next era of startup creation and growth.**

+---

+## Unified Core Feature Implementation

+All core features described in this white paper (agent orchestration, storage, environment, ML pipeline, MCP, authentication) are now implemented and maintained in the AgentOperatingSystem (AOS) under `RealmOfAgents/AgentOperatingSystem`.
+For implementation details, API usage, and developer onboarding, refer to the AOS documentation and codebase.
+BusinessInfinity focuses on business logic, UI, and orchestration patterns, leveraging AOS for all infrastructure and agent management.